 How to Clean Your Pumping Supplies on the Plane, in the Car or at a Hotel

-When I returned to work and while pumping when traveling I used either the Medela Quick Clean Wipes or the Medela Quick Clean Micro-Steam Bags to sanitize my pumping supplies easily.
-You need a microwave and water to use the Quick Clean Bags and each bag can be used 20 times.
+After using my travel breast pump I clean it with either the Medela Quick Clean Wipes or the Medela Quick Clean Micro-Steam Bags.
+The quick clean wipes are best used for cleaning your travel breast pump on the plane as you just wipe them down.
+You need a microwave and water to use the Quick Clean Bags so they are best used at a hotel.
+Each bag can be used 20 times.
 There are 20 boxes on the back of the bag you can check off to easily keep track.
-If it is only for one day you can put the pumping supplies in the fridge in between pumps.
-However, it’s best to clean them after one full days use.
+For one day’s use you can put your pumping supplies in the fridge in between pumps.
+However, it’s best to clean them after one full days use or after each use if you don’t have access to a fridge.

-How to Get Through TSA With Your Breast Milk
+Traveling with Breast milk: How to Get Through TSA

 Prepare Your Breast Milk for Easy Inspection

-In my experience they usually only test 1 bottle or storage bag even if you have multiple bags.
+In my experience with traveling with breast milk TSA usually only tests 1 bottle or storage bag even if you have multiple bags.
 Since so many people do not follow the 3oz liquid rule the line for additional screening can be long.
 Be sure to get to the airport with at least an additional 30mins when traveling with breast milk.
 Ice packs, freezer packs, or frozen gel packs are also allowed in your carry on or cooler but if they are only partially frozen or slushy they may also be put through additional screening.

 What to Do if You Encounter a Problem